Linking and tagging information

 ortag

-parameters.
-Pass your metadata to Fingerprint Pro API when requesting the visitor ID.
-Fingerprint stores the data for 30 or 90+ days depending on your plan.
-Recommended for use cases where spoofing and long-term storage are not a concern.
+parameters to pass your metadata to the Fingerprint API when requesting the visitor ID.
+Fingerprint stores this data for 30 or 90+ days, depending on your plan.
+This method is recommended for use cases where spoofing and long-term storage are not a concern. - On your server, after the identification event: Update existing events by sending the

-On the client, use the Fingerprint Pro JS Agent to get a visitorId
+On the client, use the Fingerprint JS Agent to get a visitorId

 and send it to your server for processing.